realworldocaml/book/en/05-records.md

 - : unit = ()
 ```

-The advantage of using field iterators is that when the definition of
+One nice side effect of this approach is that it helps you refactor
+your code when changing the fields of a record.
+In particular, if you
-`Logon` changes, `iter` will change along with it, prompting you to
+add a field to `Logon`, the type of `iter` will change with it,
-handle whatever new cases arise.
+acquiring a new argument.
+Any code using `iter` won't be able to
+compile until it's fixed to take this new argument into account, and
+these compilation failiures will point out places you need to adapt
+your code.

-Field iterators are useful for a variety of tasks, from building
+Field iterators are useful for a variety of record-related tasks, from
-validation functions to scaffolding the definition of a web-form based
+building record validation functions to scaffolding the definition of
-on a record type, all with a guarantee that you've exhaustively
+a web-form from a record type, all with a guarantee that you've
-considered all elements of the field.
+considered all fields of the record type in question.